CS4311-spring-2020/pick-tool-team06-team-404/README.md

 * One-line Docstrings in each function
 * Single spaces between commas
 * Up to 100 characters per line
-* roduction-Style variable & function names
+* production-Style variable & function names
 * No trailing whitespace

 **Note**: All other Python best practices not mentioned herein shall be dictated by the python linting file that Visual Studio Code (VSCode) uses to perform static code analysis.